sap-tutorials/Tutorials/tutorials/spa-dox-run-process/spa-dox-run-process.md

 description: Release, deploy and run the Process to work on Tasks and monitor the Process
 auto_validation: true
 time: 15
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform, tutorial>free-tier]
+tags: [ tutorial>intermediate, software-product>sap-business-technology-platform, tutorial>free-tier]
 primary_tag: software-product>sap-process-automation
 ---